 3GPP TSG SA has discussed the LS from TSG CT on alignment of eCall over IMS with CEN (SP-240941/CP-241307).

 3GPP TSG SA agreed that CT1 should take the lead on analysing the gaps in the LS from CEN (in SP-240522) and could start this work in August 2024 CT1 meeting.
-Depending on this analysis by CT1, 3GPP TSG SA will determine which SA WGs will need to be involved and when they need to start new Rel-19 Work Item for this topic.
+Depending on this analysis by CT1, 3GPP TSG SA#105 will determine which SA WGs in addition to SA2 will need to be involved, and these SA WGs needs to review CT1 provided results.
+TSG SA will decided when SA WGs need to start new Rel-19 Work Item for this topic.

+As indicated above, before concluding the study, CT1 should consult SA2 on the SA2 stage 2 specification impacts and consult SA for final decision on how to proceed with normative work.

 2. Actions: